Python for kids

 3. Python is Kid-Friendly

 It’s an amazing, text-based coding language, perfectly suited for children older than the age of 8.
+This makes it a perfect resource to follow up more visual, block-based coding programs geared toward pre-reading audiences.

 With Python, youngsters can begin to transform their ideas into reality and there are a number of exciting resources that can help them do this.